-Junior suites, Junior vaulted ceiling suites, Accessible Kings, Accessible Double Queen Suites, Vaulted Ceiling Jacuzzi with Extra floor space which we called the Governors’ Suite (had Rick Perry or Anne Richards really ever dipped their toes, or worse into that Jacuzzi with the view overlooking the Jack-in-the-Box drive through?), Regular King, Double Queen, and on and on.
+Junior suites, Junior Vaulted Ceiling Suites, Accessible Kings, Accessible Double Queen Suites, Vaulted Ceiling Jacuzzi with Extra floor space which we called the Governors’ Suite, Regular King, Double Queen, and the list goes on.
 All of this was after some pruning too; we very nearly included the two sets of connecting suites which would have added a King Connecting and Two Queen Connecting suite room type into the mix for a total of 16 room types, which would’ve rivaled H.H.
 Holmes’ number of room types in his thrill-kill-mansion.

-The only real benefit to the assortment of room types was that it gave us a huge amount of creativity with which to experiment with various room type upcharges based on whimsical criteria (“sir, you are paying more for your room because it is a room Michelangelo would’ve been more apt to paint the ceiling in”).
+The only real benefit to the assortment of room types was that it gave us a huge amount of creativity with which to experiment with various room type upcharges based on whimsical criteria.
 We actually did charge a bit more for the vaulted ceilings, the Jacuzzi’s, the floor space, and every other combination you could think of.
 It was quite a bit of fun in hindsight, although rate changes were absolutely tedious at times.

-These days, most hotels that I interact with on a daily basis usually have 2-5 room types which is totally routine in the select-service world.
-Typically, my hotels have a King room, Two Queen bed room, and some upgraded iteration of each of those (King Suite with or without a Sofa, and Two Queen Suite with extra floor space or a sofa thrown in for good measure).
-Most hotels as a knee-jerk reaction price their 2 queen suites a little bit higher, and that usually a smart move, but I still see a hesitancy to really try and upcharge the two bed rooms on the high compression leisure weekends, which I think is a big opportunity to drive ADR at many properties who are still using the old traditional $5 and $10 upcharges on their premium room types (many times just because that upcharge has always been in place).
+However, most hotels that I now interact with on a daily basis usually have 2-5 room types which is totally routine in the select-service world.
+Typically, my hotels have a King room, Two Queen bedroom, and some upgraded iteration of each of those (King Suite with or without a Sofa, and Two Queen Suite with extra floor space or a sofa thrown in for good measure).
+Most hotels as a knee-jerk reaction price their 2 queen suites a little bit higher, and that usually a smart move, but I still see a hesitancy to really try and upcharge the two bedrooms on the high compression leisure weekends, which I think is a big opportunity to drive ADR at many properties who are still using the old traditional $5 and $10 upcharges on their premium room types (many times just because that upcharge has always been in place).
 It’s time to take our stodgy old room type charges off the mantle, dust them off and give them an update.
-By following the tips below you will be able to immediately make an impact at your property as long as you offer at least a 1 and two-bed room type.
+By following the tips below you will be able to immediately make an impact at your property as long as you offer at least a 1 and two-bedroom type.

 Here’s an Example of room type charges in the market of the previous hotel we just used as an example: